-How the temporary changes to some standards in the NMS have been extended to support childcare providers caring for all children.
+How the temporary changes to some standards in the NMS have been reintroduced to support childcare providers caring for all children.

-We have extended the timescale for the temporary changes to some of the requirements in the National Minimum Standards (NMS) for regulated childcare.
+We have reintroduced the temporary changes to some of the requirements in the National Minimum Standards (NMS) for regulated childcare.
 The NMS apply to child minders and those who provide day care for children up to the age of 12.

 Getting approval for changes